Economic zone data-enabled predictive control for connected open water systems: Abstract

 \section{Abstract}

-Real-time regulation of water distribution in connected open water systems is critical for ensuring system safety and meeting operational requirements.
-In this work, we consider a connected open water system that includes linkage hydraulic structures such as weirs, pumps and sluice gates.
-We propose a mixed-integer economic zone data-enabled predictive control (DeePC) approach, which is used to maintain the water levels of the branches within desired zones to avoid floods and reduce the energy consumption of the pumps in the considered water system.
-The proposed DeePC-based approach predicts the future dynamics of the water levels of the system, and generates optimal control actions based on system input and output data, thereby eliminating the need for both first-principles modeling and explicit data-driven modeling.
-To achieve multiple control objectives in order of priority, we utilize lexicographic optimization and adapt traditional DeePC cost function for zone tracking and energy consumption minimization.
-Mixed-integer optimization is incorporated into the control design to handle the disjoint feasible regions of the pump inputs.
-Additionally, Bayesian optimization is utilized to determine the control target zone, which effectively balances zone tracking and energy consumption in the presence of external disturbances.
+The real-time operation of open water systems is essential for ensuring operational safety, satisfying operational requirements, and optimizing energy usage.
+However, existing rule-based control strategies rely heavily on human experience, while model-based approaches depend on accurate hydrodynamic models, which limits their applicability to water systems with complex dynamics and uncertain disturbances.
+In this work, we develop a fully data-driven, zone-based control framework with adaptive control target zone selection for safe and energy-efficient operation of connected open water systems.
+Specifically, we propose a mixed-integer economic zone data-enabled predictive control (DeePC) approach that aims to maintain the water levels of the branches within the desired water-level zone while reducing real-time operational energy consumption.
+The DeePC-based approach enables direct use of input-output data for predictive control, eliminating the need for explicit dynamic modeling.
+To handle multiple control objectives with different priorities, we employ lexicographic optimization and reformulate the traditional DeePC cost function to incorporate zone tracking and energy consumption minimization objectives.
+Additionally, Bayesian optimization is utilized to determine the control target zone, which enables an effective trade-off between zone tracking and energy consumption in the presence of external disturbances.
 Comprehensive simulations and comparative analyses demonstrate the effectiveness of the proposed method.
-The proposed method maintains water levels within the desired zone for 97.04\% of the operating time, with an average energy consumption of 33.5 kWh per 0.5 h.
-Compared to baseline methods, the proposed approach reduces the zone-tracking mean square error by 98.82\% relative to economic zone DeePC without Bayesian optimization-based control target zone identification, and lowers energy consumption by 44.08\% relative to economic set-point tracking DeePC.
-As compared to passive pump/gate control, the proposed method lowers the frequency of zone violations by 86.94\% and the average energy consumption by 4.69\%.
+The proposed method maintains water levels within the desired water-level zone for 97.04\% of the operating time, with an average energy consumption of 33.5 kWh per 0.5 hour.
+Compared to baseline methods, the proposed approach reduces the frequency of zone violations by 96.95\% relative to economic zone DeePC without Bayesian optimization, and lowers energy consumption by 44.08\% relative to economic set-point tracking DeePC.
+As compared to rule-based control, the proposed method lowers zone-violation frequency by 74.96\% and the average energy consumption by 22.44\%.

 {\bf Keywords:} data-enabled predictive control, energy consumption minimization, model predictive control, connected open water systems, water level regulation, zone tracking.